AsmirMumin/Retail-Coupon-Recommendation-for-Revenue-Optimization/final_assignment/README.md

 1. This project is implemented with Python 3.8.
 2. The final assignment is implemented in Jupyter Lab 2.2.
+3. The required packages with their versions are listed in requirements.txt

 ## Setup